allamand/aws-cdk-eks-multi-region-workshop/content/20-preq/_index.en.md

 You can skip any of these steps if you have these tools already installed on your machine.

-Click on the arrow to the right to continue to the first step.

-Note: CDK supports Typescript (Javascript), Java, Python, C#, however this workshop would cover every step in Typescript.
+Note: CDK supports Typescript (Javascript), Java, Python, C#, however this workshop will cover every step in Typescript.

 ## See Also